g3tsyst3m/BriarIDS/README.md

 Raspbian
 Can this be ported to other OSes?
 =================================
-Yup.
+Yes.
+You may need to adjust some of the apt packages depending on the linux flavor you are using.
+I've installed it successfully on Kali Linux (Debian 4.8.15-1kali1 (2016-12-23) x86_64 GNU/Linux).
 Try it out in a VM running the latest Debian or Ubuntu.
 It should cooperate with the exception of the critical-stack agent.
 You will want to download the intel x86/x64 .deb file versus the .arm currently set to download in the script.
 What Router(s) have you tested this with?
 =========================================
 Just the Linksys E1200v2 thus far